jorbDehmel/oak/docs/manual.md

 files are **interfacial files**, and any package primarily porting one language's features to `Oak` is an **interfacial package**.

+Since `Oak` is translated into `C` for compilation, there is also the `raw_c!()` macro, which writes the quote-enclosed contents within as raw `C` code.
+This is useful for more advanced rules and dialects.

 **Note:** You will have to follow the `Oak` mangling process, as detailed below.